 A healthy workforce is necessary for economic growth.
-This is because health impacts on two main drivers of economic growth - the size of the workforce and the efficiency of the workforce to make goods and services (which is also known as productivity).
+This is because health affects on two main drivers of economic growth - the size of the workforce and the efficiency of the workforce to make goods and services (which is also known as productivity).
 The impact on workforce size is the main way in which health influences economic growth (2, 3).
 In the UK, around half of people reporting themselves as long-term sick do not participate in the workforce, and health is the leading reason cited for people aged 50 to 64 years to be out of work (2).
-In Bedford Borough the long-term unemployment rate is higher than other local authorities in England that have a similar overall level of deprivation4.
+In Bedford Borough the long-term unemployment rate is higher than other local authorities in England that have a similar overall level of deprivation3.
 Part of the difference is likely due to the size of health inequalities in Bedford Borough.

 The second driver of economic growth is productivity.
 This includes days lost due to sickness absence.
-Researchers conducted by academics from the University of Sheffield found that the probability of experiencing reduced productivity at work doubles for those with physical health conditions, and triples for those with mental health problems (4).
-In Bedford Borough, the percentage of working days lost due to sickness absence is higher the average for other local authorities with a similar overall level of deprivation5.
+Researchers conducted by the University of Sheffield found that the probability of experiencing reduced productivity at work doubles for those with physical health conditions, and triples for those with mental health problems (4).
+In Bedford Borough, the percentage of working days lost due to sickness absence is higher than the average for other local authorities with a similar overall level of deprivation4.
 Again, part of this difference is likely caused by the size of inequalities in Bedford Borough.

-If the Bedford Borough economy is to remain robust, it needs both drivers of economic growth to be strong.
-To achieve this, it needs to have a population that is not impeded from being able to work due to poor health, and it needs poor health to not negatively impact the productivity of people that do work.
+If the Bedford Borough economy is to remain robust, it needs to have a population that is not impeded from being able to work due to poor health, and it needs poor health to not negatively impact the productivity of people that do work.